AayushPaul/PopuLert-AI-Chat-Advisor/README.md

 # PopuLert

-### Welcome to the repository for PopuLert.
-This README serves as the landing page, summarizing the project, repository contents, and contact information for the team.

 ## Project Summary

-### PopuLert is an application that aims to evaluate occupancy levels in an establishment to eliminate wasted time and optimize personal schedules.
+### PopuLert is an application designed to evaluate occupancy levels in establishments, optimizing personal schedules and reducing wasted time.
+It offers the following components:

-    Code:
+#### Code:
-        The main implementation of PopuLert, written in Java and Javascript Implementation of the Reporting System
+- Main implementation in Java and Javascript.
+- Reporting System implementation.
-        Implementation of the Reward System
+- Reward System implementation.
-        Implementation of an AI Chatbot
+- AI Chatbot implementation.
-        Unit tests for ensuring code quality and reliability.
+- Unit tests ensuring code quality and reliability.

-    UML Diagram:
+#### UML Diagram:
+- Illustrates user-system interactions.
-        Illustrates the interactions between users and the system Provides a structural overview of the system's classes and their relationships.
+- Provides a structural overview of classes and relationships.
-        Shows the sequence of interactions between objects in the system.
+- Demonstrates the sequence of object interactions.

-    Figma Prototype:
+#### Figma Prototype:
-        A full working prototype of PopuLert, designed using Figma.
+- Full working prototype designed with Figma.
-        The screenshot and link to the prototype are included
+- Includes screenshot and prototype link.

-    User Documentation:
+#### User Documentation:
-        A concise document provides operating instructions for the PopuLert application, ensuring users can interact effectively.
+- Concise operating instructions for effective interaction with PopuLert.

-    Marketing Materials:
+#### Marketing Materials:
-        Promotional flyers showcasing the key features and benefits of PopuLert.
+- Promotional flyers showcasing key features and benefits.

 ## Contact Information

 ### For inquiries or feedback, please feel free to reach out to the project team:

-    Abby Theobald - abbytheobald6@gmail.com
+- Abby Theobald: abbytheobald6@gmail.com
-    Allen Thomas - allenthom05@gmail.com
+- Allen Thomas: allenthom05@gmail.com
-    Max Muckley - mmuckley@kent.edu
+- Max Muckley: mmuckley@kent.edu
-    Aayush Paul - aayushpaul01@gmail.com
+- Aayush Paul: aayushpaul01@gmail.com

-Thank you for your interest in Populert!
+Thank you for your interest in PopuLert!
 We hope you find this repository informative and valuable.